Cast43/Ready-Run/README.md

 # Ready-Run
-A game made by users from the university of UTFPR from Brasil in Paraná
+A game made by students from the university of UTFPR from Brasil in Paraná